zapier/django-drip/README.md

 [![Build Status](https://secure.travis-ci.org/zapier/django-drip.png)](http://travis-ci.org/zapier/django-drip)

-Use the admin to manage drip campaign emails using querysets on Django's User model.
+Drip campaigns are pre-written sets of emails sent to customers or prospects over time.
+Django Drips lets you use the admin to manage drip campaign emails using querysets on Django's User model.

 [Read the docs](https://django-drip.readthedocs.org/en/latest/) or [check out a demo](http://djangodrip.com/).